-Most of the time I work with either the FILL or the 1:1 zoom.
+Most of the time, I work with either the Fill or the 1:1 zoom.
 But if you need to zoom in even more, click on the drop-down menu button.
-This allows you to see the different zoom options, choose the one that fits your needs.
+This allows you to see the different zoom options, and choose the one that fits your needs.

 Whitening Teeth Using the Brush Adjustment

-After defining the brush settings as you like, all you have left is to go over the teeth while the brush tool is selected.
+After defining the brush settings, you just go over the teeth while the Brush tool is selected.
 You can use the mouse, moving the cursor over them while pressing the left mouse button.

 This will help you make sure you haven’t gone out of the borders.
 By unticking the box you will clear the red marks.

-If you make some mistake, don´t worry.
+If you make some mistakes, don’t worry.
 You can always erase some of the brushed areas by selecting “Erase” in the Brush Panel and brushing where you want to remove the effect.